ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 Deleting a Veeam license does not delete the Veeam service that is installed on a vCenter Server instance.
 To delete the service, you must do so in the {{site.data.keyword.vmwaresolutions_short}} console.

-For more information, see [Procedure to delete services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-removing-procedure).
+For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).

 To delete a Veeam license: